e1713741-code/btc-guardian-openclaw/btc-guardian.md

-# BTC Guardian — Personal Risk Control Agent
+# BTC Guardian — Personal Risk Management Agent

 Retail crypto traders all face the same problem: they make small profits but lose big.
 Every quant app out there talks about returns and strategies, but almost none focus on the one thing that actually keeps you alive — **dynamic, personal risk control**.